For Aspiring Writers

 I’m afraid my experiences won’t be of much help.
-I became a writer of fiction by accident, I already had a non-fiction agent when I started writing A Discovery of Witches, and I am relatively new to the job of being a novelist.
+I became a writer of fiction by accident and I already had a non-fiction agent when I started writing A Discovery of Witches.
 That said, here are some answers to a few of the most common questions.

 Q. Did you have a complete manuscript for A Discovery of Witches in hand before you went looking for an agent / publisher?

 A. I already had an agent who represented my academic non-fiction.
 He also represented me when it came time to sell A Discovery of Witches.
 The whole book was finished before my agent approached any publisher.